hoffmangroup/segway/doc/segway.rst

 ================
 Here are some short bash scripts or one-liners that are useful:

+.. todo: this should be automated from --old-directory

 Generate the command-line arguments necessary to continue Segway from an interrupted training run using `$NUM_ITERATIONS` iterations::